esemsc-as4623/pypsa-playground/docs/OSeMOSYS.md

 **Which to Use?**
 - **Sinking fund** (Method 1): More economically accurate, accounts for time value
 - **Straight-line** (Method 2): Simpler, more conservative
-- Default: Use Method 1 unless you have specific reasons otherwise

 #### DaySplit[lh, y]
 - **Indices**: lh = DAILYTIMEBRACKET, y = YEAR
 - **Purpose**: Fraction of day represented by each daily time bracket
 - **Range**: 0 to 1
 - **Constraint**: ∑(DaySplit[lh, y]) over all lh must equal 1.0
-- **Default**: 0.00137 (Python implementation - this seems like an error, should be ~1/number of brackets)

 #### Conversionls[l, ls], Conversionld[l, ld], Conversionlh[l, lh]
 - **Indices**: l = TIMESLICE, ls = SEASON, ld = DAYTYPE, lh = DAILYTIMEBRACKET